nafizjiwa/JAVASCRIPT-DOM/README.md

         document.getElementById('bio').innerHTML = 'The description';
                       --> SELECTED ELEMENT BY ID:'bio' and set its text with .innerHTML to 'The description

-- For the methods which return  we use bracket notation to access individual elements of those arrays
+- For the methods which return an array we use bracket notation to access individual elements of those arrays

         // Set 1st ELEMENT of .student CLASS TO 'Not yet registered' document.getElementsByClassName('student')[0].innerHTML = 'Not yet registered';